Facts about Jackie Chan

 Jackie Chan Biography

-Chan was a stuntman in the Bruce Lee classic Enter the Dragon (1973)… Chan is also the star of the television cartoon for kids, Jackie Chan Adventures.
+Chan was a stuntman in the Bruce Lee classic Enter the Dragon (1973)… Chan was also the star of the television cartoon for kids, Jackie Chan Adventures (2000-05).